LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W04-D1-NodeAndDevTools.md

 Node.js, often just called simply "Node", is an open-source, cross-platform runtime environment that allows JavaScript to run outside a browser, enabling server-side scripting and command line applications.
 It enables running JavaScript everywhere.

-In addition to enabling JavaScript apps to run witout a web browser, it enables JavaScript development tools that we will be using.
+In addition to enabling JavaScript apps to run without a web browser, it enables JavaScript development tools that we will be using.

 ### NPM